-LRB Public Finance Advisors (formerly Lewis Young Robertson & Burningham, Inc.) was retained by the Office of the Lieutenant Governor (OLG) to complete a feasibility study related to incorporation of an unincorporated area within Weber County (County).
-The purpose of the Executive Summary is to fulfill the requirements established in Utah Code Title 10 Chapter 2a, which requires the feasibility consultant to submit a completed feasibility study, including a one-page summary of the results.
-The analysis considers three scenarios related to the tax impacts of the City incorporation:
+LRB Public Finance Advisors (formerly Lewis Young Robertson & Burningham, Inc.) was retained by the Office of the Lieutenant Governor (OLG) to complete a supplemental feasibility study related to incorporation of an unincorporated area within Weber County (County) known as Ogden Valley (City or Study Area).
+The purpose of the Executive Summary is to fulfill the requirements established in Utah Code 10-2a, which requires the submission of a completed feasibility study, including a one-page summary of the results.
+The analysis considers three scenarios related to the financial impacts of the City incorporation:

-- Scenario 1 Government Office and Road Shop includes the applicable incorporation costs as outlined in Section §10-2a-220.
-In addition, expenditures include an expense of \$1.68M for a government office and \$383,612 for the acquisition of the Road Shop that is amortized over a period of 15 years. - Scenario 2 Road Shop includes the applicable incorporation costs as outlined in Section §10-2a-220.
-In addition, expenditures include an expense of \$383,612 for the acquisition of the Road Shop that is amortized over a period of 15 years. - 3.
-Scenario 3 No Government Office or Road Shop includes incorporation costs as outlined in Section §10-2a-220, without the additional expense related to a new government office or public works building.
+- 1. Scenario 1 Government Office and Road Shop includes the applicable incorporation costs as outlined in UCA §10-2a-220, \$1.72M for a government office, and \$383,612 for the acquisition of the Road Shop. - 2.
+Scenario 2 Road Shop includes the applicable incorporation costs as outlined in UCA §10-2a-220 and \$383,612 for the acquisition of the Road Shop. - 3.
+Scenario 3 No Government Office or Road Shop includes incorporation costs as outlined in Section §10-2a-220, without the additional expenses.

-Under all three scenarios, matching the County's equivalent rate is sufficient to meet the expenditures within the City, and no additional Ogden Valley rate is necessary.
-The findings illustrate that the incorporation of the proposed Ogden Valley boundary (Study Area or City) will likely result in at least a five percent budget surplus when comparing available revenues to expenses.
-This surplus allows the incorporation process to proceed, as described in Section §10-2a-205(5).
+The findings illustrate that the incorporation of the proposed Ogden Valley boundary will likely result in at least a five percent budget surplus when comparing available revenues to expenses, and no additional Ogden Valley tax rate is necessary.
+This surplus allows the incorporation process to proceed, as described in UCA §10-2a-205(5).